Better late than never…Transferring to the Orange and Blue

-Some students leave for college unsure of what to find and realize when they get there it is not the place for them.
-Perhaps too they never actually went away but had been living at home for college and are now ready to go away.
+Many students leave for college unsure of what they’ll find.
+Some ultimately realize when they get there that where they are is not the right place for them.
+Or perhaps they never actually went away to school, but opted to live at home for their intro to college and now they’re ready to move up and out.
 If transferring to UF is something your student is considering, they can start by checking out the requirements here.
-Note: the first condition is the completion of an Associate of Arts degree from a Florida public institution or a minimum of 60 transferable semester credit hours from a regionally accredited institution (except for AA applicants from Florida community college enter based on articulation agreement).

-Transfer students must attend a one-day transfer preview program that covers all the information a new student will need to have a successful start at UF.
+Once accepted, transferring students must attend a transfer Preview program that covers all the information a new student will need to have a successful start at UF.
 This one-day session goes from 8:00 a.m.until approximately 5:00 p.m.
 Click here for additional information.

 After your student has actually made the transfer to UF, Gators that followed that same path recommend jumping right in and getting involved.
 Joining clubs and attending events will have your new Gator feeling like they were there all along.
 For ideas to get them started, see our blogs Get Involved, Entertainment, and Sports.

 Pass on these great tips, tell your friends and like us on Facebook, Instagram, Twitter, and Pinterest.
 Find out more about how to use HaveUHeard as a great resource.
 Sign up for other great tips at haveuheard.com.